Morningstar88/FutureIndustries/README.md

 # Local Search Engines

-Future Now

-The Global Jam Market
+# The Global Jam Market

 Jams are a beloved staple in many households worldwide, and the market for high-quality, artisanal jams has been growing rapidly.
 In regions like Cambodia, where French jams are sold at premium prices (around $5-6), there's a significant opportunity to create local alternatives that cater to both local and international markets.